yunyuyuan/TriliumNext-Notes/README.md

 [See wiki for complete list of documentation pages.](https://triliumnext.github.io/Docs)

-You can also read [Patterns of personal knowledge base](https://triliumnext.github.io/Docs/Wiki/patterns-of-personal-knowledge) to get some inspiration on how you might use Trilium.
+You can also read [Patterns of personal knowledge base](https://triliumnext.github.io/Docs/Wiki/patterns-of-personal-knowledge) to get some inspiration on how you might use TriliumNext.

 ## 💻 Contribute